 This copyright applies only to the lyrics, and only in the USA.
 In the United Kingdom, for instance, there's no such restriction.
 The lyrics and music of the original tune, "Good Morning to All", are out of copyright.

-Nursery rhymes can apparently be copyrighted—Larrikin Music sued Men at Work for using pieces of "Kookaburra" in "Down Under."
+Nursery rhymes can apparently be copyrighted—Larrikin Music sued Men at Work for 3 notes of "Kookaburra" in a flute riff in "Down Under."
 Kraft Foods, on the other hand, has never made a fuss over the song despite direct mention of Vegemite in the lyrics.

 Since Sony Music Entertainment got into bed with YouTube, music videos which were formerly freely available outside the USA are now completely blocked to British viewers.
 A black screen comes up to tell you, SME has blocked this video on copyright grounds and it is not available in your country, adding an utterly insincere Sorry about that.
 SME's comments page on YouTube is henceforth almost completely choked with comments about this, with varying degrees of civility and various suggested pre- and post-mortem destinations for SME company execs.